aj-cloete/fantasy-motogp-explorer/README.md

-# fantasy-motogp-helper
+# Fantasy MotoGP Explorer
 Tools to explore Fantasy MotoGP data

 ## Installation

-More options might be added later.
+### Using poetry
-For now, you will have to clone the repo and then install [poetry](https://python-poetry.org/docs#installing-with-pipx).
+Clone the repo and then install [poetry](https://python-poetry.org/docs#installing-with-pipx).
 You can install the poetry environment using `poetry install` within the root of the repo